Skip to main content

 Both Policy HO5 and HO6 have a requirement that the developer must demonstrate the need for the new PBSA scheme.
 This should not solely relate to the total number of bedspaces but how the proposed scheme will meet the needs of the student accommodation market.

-A recent Student Accommodation Update Report produced by the Council concludes that there is a broad spectrum of student preferences, but that the focus should be on offering a diverse range of housing options within PBSA, particularly encouraging cluster-based accommodation rather than single-bedroom studios.
+A recent Student Accommodation Update Report – August 2024 produced by the Council concludes that there is a broad spectrum of student preferences, but that the focus should be on offering a diverse range of housing options within PBSA, particularly encouraging cluster-based accommodation rather than single-bedroom studios.
 This approach aims to attract students who traditionally prefer shared living arrangements in on-street housing and so as to help rebalance those communities where there are large numbers of students living.
-New PBSA schemes should therefore be cluster bed led, with the majority of the accommodation designed for students who wish to live in shared accommodation.
+New PBSA schemes should therefore be cluster bed led, with the majority of the accommodation designed for students who wish to live in shared accommodation with an upper limit of no more than 20% studios in new PBSA schemes.”

 Ability for adaption of PBSA for alternative general housing

 Policy HO6 also requires the developer to show that the proposed PBSA scheme is capable of being re-configured through internal alterations to meet general housing needs in the future.
-Details should be provided on how the internal layout can be refigured to meet this alternative general housing.
+Details should be provided on how the internal layout can be refigured to meet this alternative general housing and comply with Nationally Agreed Space Standards as set out in the Local Plan.

 Other considerations